Social License to Operate

-In order to communicate the results of your projects to a diversity of professional audience (academia, RTDs, industry, policy makers etc.) we produce Mailchimp Newsletters which contain all key items of your project.
-As such the visibility of your project and the results obtained can be drastically enhanced, leading to a much larger impact than without such a strategy.
-In terms of reaching EU and national Policy Makers, SIM² KU Leuven also has a lot of experience in developing Policy Briefs (either as separate files or integrated in the Newsletters) which highlight policy-relevant parts of the project.
+In order to communicate the results of your projects to a diversity of professional audience (academia, RTDs, industry, policy makers etc.) we produce Mailchimp Newsletters which contain all key items of your project (for style, see e.g. SIM² KU Leuven Newsletter).
+As such, the visibility of your project and the results obtained can be drastically enhanced, leading to a much larger impact than without such a strategy.
+In terms of reaching EU and national Policy Makers, SIM² KU Leuven also has a lot of experience in developing Policy Briefs (either as separate files or integrated in the Newsletters) which highlight policy-relevant parts of the project (e.g. NEW-MINE Policy Brief).
 Once again, this can dramatically increase the impact of your project and/or open up new avenues for future research, innovation and demonstration.

 Organisation of events

-SIM² KU Leuven is also highly experienced in organising project events such as Summer Schools, Bootcamps, Conferences and Symposia, Policy Workshops.
+SIM² KU Leuven is also highly experienced in organising project events such as Events in the European Parliament (e.g. 2nd ELFM Seminar in the EP), Summer Schools, Bootcamps, Conferences and Symposia, Policy Workshops.
 The SIM² KU Leuven team can provide a tailored scheme in view of the need of the project.

 Automated forms (Open Access publications & dissemination activities)